Diocese of Novgorod: The Republican period

 The office of bishop of Novgorod was created around the time of the Christianization of Rus' (988), although the chronicles give conflicting dates for its establishment ranging anywhere from 989 to 992.
-The first bishop, Ioakim Korsunianin (ca. 989-1030), built the first (wooden) Cathedral of Holy Wisdom (also called St. Sofia's) "with thirteen tops" around the time of his arrival in Novgorod.
+The first bishop, Joachim of Korsun (ca. 989-1030), built the first (wooden) Cathedral of Holy Wisdom (also called St. Sofia's) "with thirteen tops" around the time of his arrival in Novgorod.
 That cathedral burned in 1045, and the current, stone, cathedral, the oldest building still in use in Russia today, was built between 1045 and 1050 by Prince Vladimir Iaroslavich.
 It was consecrated by Bishop Luka Zhidiata (1035–1060) on the Feast of the Exaltation of the Cross, September 14, 1052 (an eleventh-century fresco just inside the south door depicts Sts.
 Constantine and his mother Helena who found the True Cross in the fourth century).

 The office remained a bishopric until it 1165 when Metropolitan Kirill raised Ilya to the archiepiscopal dignity.
 Formally, though the status of the Novgorodian church remained unchanged and was still part of the Province of Kiev.
 While a number of archbishoprics in the Orthodox Church were autocephalous, answerable to the regional patriarch rather than the local metropolitan, Novgorod's was merely a titular archbishopric and always remained subordinate to the Province of Kiev and later Moscow.
 Indeed, in letters from the Patriarch of Constantinople, it was always referred to as a bishopric, and there are a number of letters reminding sometimes recalcitrant archbishops of their subservience to the Russian metropolitan.
 Around 1400, the archbishops began referring to themselves as "Archbishop of Novgorod the Great and Pskov."
 In 1156, Bishop Arkadii (1156–1165) was elected by the veche (public assembly) because the metropolitan throne in Kiev was vacant at that time.
 Over the next several centuries, a process of local election either by the veche, by the local clergy, or by the drawing of lots developed.
 It was last used in the election of Archbishop Sergei in 1483, the first Muscovite archbishop of Novgorod.
 This local election gave the archbishops considerable autonomy in church matters, although they were consecrated by the local metropolitan and maintained ties to the Russian church throughout this period.